jedi-academy/learn-4711/data/labs/lab09.md

 ##Your jobs

-There are two tutorials for this - one for the [backend](/display/tutorial/tut-adv02) and one for the [frontend](/display/tutorial/tut-adv03).
+There are two tutorials for this:
+- making a [RESTful resource controller](/display/tutorial/tut-adv02) for the backend
+- [adapting the frontend](/display/tutorial/tut-adv03) to use the backend

 Divvy up the work accordingly.

-Notrice anything funny?
-We are calling our RESTful server a resource controller
 #Wrapup (Are We Done Yet?)

 <div class="alert alert-info">
 Captain(s): assuming that everyone on the team agrees that you have completed the lab, prepare for submission.

-In each of your repos, make a SQL dump of that app's database, with the option to drop any existing tables.
-Put that in the <code>data</code> folder of the respective projects, and delete the original starter SQL from that folder.

-There should be only one SQL file in your data folder, so that my marking script isn't confused about what has to be setup to mark your lab.

 It is now time
 to merge the develop branch into the master branch,